Beehive324/Fairson-Soares.github.io/_pages/about.md

 ## About Me

-I am passionate about science and dedicated to problem-solving, continuous learning, and creative endeavors.
+I am passionate about computer science and dedicated to problem-solving, continuous learning, and creative endeavors.

 ## Work Experience